Sunday, August, 3, 2014

 So as of today, Sunday, August 3, 2014, this site will be dedicated to helping people make well educated decisions about how to learn how to play the piano.

-I realize that it will take some time to review our site completely, but I promise to perform a thorough review our entire site and remove anything that is questionable or even hints of being over-hyped.
+I realize that it will take some time to review our site completely, but I promise to perform a thorough review of our entire site and remove anything that is questionable or even hints of being over-hyped.

 Also, I will be adding to this home page on a regular basis, and will date every new entry.